-The 1099-G is a tax form for Certain Government Payments.
-Every January, we send a 1099-G form to people who received unemployment benefits during the prior calendar year.
-If you received unemployment benefits during 2021, you’ll need the information to file your taxes.
-Claimant tax information cannot be shared over the phone and claimants are not able to access this information by calling the UI Claimant Assistance Center.
+The 1099-G is a tax form for certain government payments.
+Every January, the Vermont Department of Labor sends 1099-G forms to individuals who received unemployment insurance benefits during the prior calendar year.
+Vermonters who received unemployment benefits in 2023 will need the information on the 1099-G to complete their annual income tax filing.
+Claimant tax information cannot be shared over the phone and claimants are unable to access this information by calling the UI Claimant Assistance Center.

 Will I receive multiple 1099-G forms?

 Most claimants will receive one 1099-G document for 2023.
 However, some claimants may receive multiple documents if they were issued PUA program payments or filed in both regular UI and Pandemic Unemployment Assistance (PUA) in 2023.
 To identify which program your 1099-G is for, look for the program code printed in the “Account Number” box in the bottom left corner of your 1099-G.

 Those programs for which claimants would receive a 1099-G include:

 - Program Code 001